This is a poem I wrote when I was about 15 years old, based on Oscar Wilde’s ‘The Importance of Being Earnest (A Trivial Comedy for Serious People)’.

 In the corner, a baby cowers.

-To make sure it is not forgotten,
+To ensure it's not forgotten,

 The baby mewls and cries.